 Packing is a must for all travelers engaging in the gorilla trekking experience.
 While visitors are advised to carry packed lunch, drinking water, and snacks, they ought not to litter or leave anything behind at the end of the trek.
 These may include empty bottles, polythene bags, and leftovers.
 Travelers must equally not feed mountain gorillas in any way.

 A gorilla trek is restricted to only one hour.

 Trekkers are advised to maximize the only one hour of interaction with mountain gorillas.
 However, you can spend up to 8 hours looking for these giant apes.

 On meeting the gorillas, travelers must spend an hour as they observe carefully their human-like behaviors as well as taking photographs.
 After one hour of trekking, travelers are required to trek back to the starting point marking the end of the gorilla tour.

 15 years and above.

-Gorilla trekking age is restricted to minimum of 15 years, regardless of the physical fitness.
-Therefore all gorilla trekkers must be 15 years and above and this must be clearly reflected in the documents such as passport, birth certificate or a national I.D.
+Gorilla trekking age is restricted to a minimum of 15 years, regardless of physical fitness.
+Therefore all gorilla trekkers must be 15 years and above and this must be clearly reflected in the documents such as passport, birth certificate, or a national I.D.